 3. Your Subject Line Isn’t On Point

-I frequently discuss subject lines, because they’re of critical importance for the success of your emails.
+Subject lines are a frequently discussed topic, because they’re of critical importance for the success of your emails.

-And yet, if you take a look at your inbox you’ll find a lot of irrelevant, poorly structured subject lines, while some emails won’t even contain this important element.
+And yet, if you take a look at your inbox you’ll find a lot of irrelevant, poorly structured subject lines, while some emails won’t even contain this crucial element.

-There are some great articles which cover the anatomy of a good and hard-to-ignore subject line, such as the one about 37 networking subject lines, or the one with the most effective sales email templates with examples, but you should definitely start with the basics and learn how to craft killer subject lines.
+There are some great articles which cover the anatomy of a good and hard-to-ignore subject line, such as this one about 37 networking subject lines, or this one with the most effective sales email templates with examples.

 Subject lines also have to be relevant to the particular audience segment that you’re addressing and spark their interest, but no matter what you do, the one thing you should avoid is coming up with a subject line which is deceptive and misleading.

-Yes, it has to be catchy and intriguing, but it should give a teaser of what you’re going to talk about in your email – so, no tricking your recipients into opening your email by telling them something totally different from what your message is about isn’t creativity and resourcefulness.
+Yes, it has to be catchy and intriguing, but it should give a teaser of what you’re going to talk about in your email.
+So, no – tricking your recipients into opening your email by telling them something totally different from what your message is about isn’t creative and resourceful.

-It’s lying and you’ll maybe get them to open your email once, but after that, your emails will be going to spam directly.
+It’s deceptive and you’ll maybe get them to open your email once, but after that, your emails will be going to spam directly.

 Speaking of spam, there’s another thing that you should know: many words and phrases that marketers use when they’re trying to capture the attention of their recipients raise red flags and activate spam filters.